Dino-Martinez/Make-School-Discord-Bot/README.md

   - !code-help command that takes a code question/topic and either returns an answer or a link to some smart google search or maybe DMs a list of resources
 - Miscellaneous functionality:
   - Bot configuration (prefix, log channel, embed color, etc)
+  - Configure Keyv to track existing users, rather than only tracking new users

 ### Low Priority: